 a,bmeans ± SD (p < 0.05)

 It has been found in several studies that the lowest IC50 value indicates the strong antioxidant effect.
-In this sense, the extract showed potent antioxidant in ABTS•+ assay with IC50 at 245.43±0.78 μg/mL compare to DPPH assay which showed IC50 at 295.12±1.33 μg/mL.
+In this sense, the extract showed potent antioxidant in ABTS•+ assay with IC50 at 245.43±0.78 μg/mL compared to DPPH assay which showed IC50 at 295.12±1.33 μg/mL.
 The obtained data indicated the potent antioxidant properties of the extract.
 Dissimilar scavenging activities were observed between DPPH and ABTS•+ assay with the same extract.
 It might be due to the different assay followed by the different pathways to exhibit the antioxidant activities.

 4.0.
 Discussion

 There are numerous methods to recover of antioxidants enrichment of bioactive compounds from natural sources, i.e., cold maceration, Soxhlet extraction, supercritical fluid extraction, microwave assisted extraction, and ultrasound assisted extraction.
 However, percentage of yield extraction and antioxidant capacity not only vary on the extraction technique but also on the solvent used for extraction.
 The existence of a variety of antioxidant enrichment bioactive constituents with their polarities and diverse of chemical characteristics may or may not be soluble in a specific solvent [28].
 Polar solvents are commonly employed for regaining polyphenols from plant materials.
 Although, methanol,acetone, ethanol, and ethyl acetate containing aqueous mixtures are considering the most suitable solvents for extraction of polyphenols.
 However, ethanol has been known as a good solvent for polyphenol extraction and is safe for human consumption [29-30].
 Do et al. studied with 50%, 75% and 100% ethanol Soxhlet extracts, while 100% extracted sample showed the highest TPC at 40.5 mg gallic acid equivalent/g and TFC at 31.11 mg quercetin equivalent/g fromLimnophilaaromatica crude extract [31].
 Baba et al. reported the TPC at 45.17 ± 1.70 gallic acid equivalents/gand TFC at 35 ± 2.20 rutin equivalents/g using100% methanol in Soxhlet extracted up-to 4 h [32].
 The current study found that the 75% ethanol extract showed the highest amount of TPC (65.32 ± 1.07 gallic acid equivalents/g) and TFC at 3 h.
 However, the content recovery was drastically reduced at 4 h due to the maximum recoveries was obtained at 2 h and 3 h.
 The similar finding was reported by Tanruean et al. with 65.45 mg GAE/g extract of TPC in acetone extract of C. reflexa[33].
-The possibility of bioactive compounds meeting extracting solvent expanded with increase amount of extraction solvent, leading to higher rates of contents [34].
-However, the % yields of antioxidant rich active bioactive compounds will not continue to increase once equilibrium is reached.
+The possibility of bioactive compounds reacts withextracting solvent expanded with increase amount of extraction solvent, leading to higher rates of contents [34].
+However, the percentage of yields of antioxidant rich active bioactive compounds will not continue to increase once equilibrium is reached.
 The solid-to-solvent ratio could considerably affect the equilibrium constant and considered the correlation between yield and solvent use as a steep exponential increase followed by a steady state to give the maximum yield [35].
 Moreover, 75% ethanol extract with the highest antioxidant activity was observed by Turkmen et al. [36], which is in line with the current findings.

 5.0.
 Conclusion

-Studied found that the time of extraction and solvent concentration had major role in recoveries of extract, TPC and TFC in Soxhlet extraction process.
+The studyd found that the time of extraction and solvent concentration had major role in recoveries of extract, TPC and TFC in Soxhlet extraction process.
 C. reflexaextract exhibited potent scavenging activities compared to ascorbic acid, suggested its possible potential use as the natural antioxidant.

+Limitations of the study

 Ethics approval and consent to participate.